JcaPetri/Apollo-System-MySql/README.md

 		SysBaseElementLanguages_Tbl	--> Contains the meaning of the diccionary in other languages.
 		SysBaseElementComments_Tbl	--> Contains one or more comments/details/explains of each record of the diccionary.
 	Used to create multiples tables
-		SysRootElements_Tbl	--> Contains the other element of the system.
-When you enter the IDNum in this table, you active the element to be used in other microservices.
+		SysRootElements_Tli	--> This is a List Table that contains the other element of the system.
+Enable the IDNum element to a Microservice and BusinessUnit.
 	Used to create the software structure
-		SysEntities_Tbl	--> Contains the entities of the system, they can be database tables or java classes.
+		SysEntities_Tli	--> This is a List Table that contains the entities of the system, they can be database tables or java classes.
+  							Enable the IDNum element to a Microservice and BusinessUnit.
-		SysEntityFields_Tbl	--> Contains the fields or the columns of the entities.
+		SysEntityFields_Tli	--> This is a List Table that contains the fields or the columns of the entities.
+Enable the IDNum element to a Microservice and BusinessUnit.
 		SysEntityStructures_Tbl	--> Contains each structure of the database tables or java classes.
 		SysEntityStructureFieldProperties_Tbl	--> Contains the properties of each field or column.
 They can be DataType, Lenght, etc.
 		SysEntityStructureFieldDefaultValues_Tbl	--> Contains the default value of each field or column.
 When you set a value for a column, if the user don't enter, the system get from this table the value to enter.
-	Used to create the Companies and theis Structures SysCompanies_Tbl	--> Contains the companies that use the software.
+	Used to create the Companies and their Structures SysCompanies_Tbl	--> Contains the companies that use the software.
 		SysCompanyTree_Tbl	--> Contains the structure of each company.
 If you have a economic group in this table can build this structure.
 		SysBusinessUnits_Tbl	--> Contains the business units that belong to the company.
+	Used to create the Microservices and Thiers Companies.
+		SysMicroservices_Tbl	--> Contains the microservices that use the software.
+		SysMicroservicesCompanies_Tbl	--> Contains the relations between the Microservices and Companies.

 ========================================================================================================================================================================================
 Detailed explanation of each table.